Sizing multimodal suspensions with differential dynamic microscopy: Materials and Methods

+We used polystyrene spheres, which have been routinely characterised using DDM.\cite{CerbinoDDMReview, Giavazzi2009DDM, Cerbino2008DDM} Dispersions from Thermo Scientific 5000 series with sizes (diameters here and throughout) of \SI{60}{\nano\meter}, \SI{120}{\nano\meter}, \SI{240}{\nano\meter}, \SI{500}{\nano\meter}, \SI{1.1}{\micro\meter} and \SI{2.1}{\micro\meter} were diluted using Milli-Q water to give stock solutions of various concentrations, from which we prepared various bimodal or trimodal mixtures.
+Note that only the smallest of these particles are Rayleigh scatterers.
 Samples were loaded into 0.4\x{}4\x{}50~mm glass capillaries (Vitrocom Inc.) and sealed with Vaseline to prevent evaporation.
 Bright-field videos were captured using a Nikon Ti-E inverted microscope with a Hamamatsu Orca Flash 4.0 camera.
 We imaged far from the sides of the capillary and \SI{100}{\micro\meter} from the base.
 For each measurement a series of five videos were captured immediately after loading to minimise sedimentation.
 Each video is 5000-6000 frames of 512\x{}512 pixels.
-Specific choices of frame rate and objective, detailed below, reflect these considerations: \begin{itemize} \item Pixel size -- DDM does not require resolvable particles and pixel $\gtrsim$ particle size typically gives the best results: large pixels mean lower $k$, minimising form factor effects. \item Frame rate -- Chosen to capture $\lesssim4$~Gb 16-bit TIFF data including both short- and long-time plateaus of the ISF \end{itemize} Small changes to the settings did not in general significantly impact results except in the extreme cases treated in Section~\ref{sec:Trimodal}.
+Specific choices of frame rate and objective, detailed below, reflect these considerations: \begin{itemize} \item Pixel size -- DDM does not require resolvable particles and pixel $\gtrsim$ particle size typically gives the best results: large pixels mean lower $k$, minimising form factor effects. \item Frame rate -- Chosen to capture $\lesssim4$~Gb 16-bit TIFF data including both short- and long-time plateaus of the ISF.
+In this work the range is 100-400~fps. \end{itemize} Small changes to the settings did not in general significantly impact results except in the extreme cases treated in Section~\ref{sec:Trimodal}.

 The DICF is extracted from videos using previously-described LabView software.\cite{Jochen_Citation} The uncertainty in the DICF is estimated as the standard error on the mean from the azimuthal averaging of $k$.
 A more theoretical approach requires quantifying the variance of background image intensity;\cite{DDM_Uncertainty} but such rigour is not needed here and is likely too demanding for general application.